hexie1995/Sequential-Link-Prediction/Readme.md

 For E-LSTM-D:

 1. Download and install the code and relevant packages from: [E-LSTM-D](https://github.com/jianz94/e-lstm-d)
-2. Either you could then run their code directly to caluclate the AUC.
+2. Either you could then run their code directly to calculate the AUC.
-3. Or you could directly run the full Ensemble-Sequential code, which automatically generate the AUC scores after the full-run.
+3. Or you could directly run the full Ensemble-Sequential code, which automatically generates the AUC scores after the full-run.

 For Tensorial-SBM:

 1. Download and install the code and relevant packages from: [T-SBM](https://github.com/seeslab/MMmultilayer)
-2. Either you could then run their code directly to caluclate the AUC.
+2. Either you could then run their code directly to calculate the AUC.
-3. Or you could directly run the full Ensemble-Sequential code, which automatically generate the AUC scores after the full-run.
+3. Or you could directly run the full Ensemble-Sequential code, which automatically generates the AUC scores after the full-run.

 For Time Series: